 Metabolic Symphony ONLINE

-Patients/students are given free (supervised) access to the Symphony where they work through 20 interactive, video-based learning modules to help them to understand their body and what it takes to maintain lifelong metabolic health.
+Patients/students (and their families) are given free access to the Symphony where they work through 20 interactive, video-based learning modules to help them to understand their body and what it takes to maintain lifelong metabolic health.

 Participation in the program is incentivised with virtual rewards, merchandise and collectables, discount vouchers for healthy food and physical pursuits, and the chance to win tickets to major events such as an actual Symphony Orchestra performance!

-Practitioners and Educators pay an annual subscription (per practice, school, community centre) which allows them to invite unlimited participants to the Symphony.
+Practitioners and Educators subscribe to the service (per practice, school, community centre) which allows them to invite unlimited participants to the Symphony.

 Participant progress can be tracked and reported to the supervising Practitioner, to monitor patient compliance, and/or Educator to facilitate student assessment or measure community engagement.

 - Provides a proactive and positive wellness pathway that health practitioners can offer to well, ‘at-risk’ (overweight/congenital risk factors) and diagnosed children (type 1 and type 2 diabetes).

 - Reduces child/parent anxiety after diagnosis, and prevents overwhelm during disease management/lifestyle change education (type 1 and type 2 diabetes).